 South32 (ASX:S32)

-S32 has transformed its portfolio divesting South African thermal coal and acquiring an interest in Chile copper, substantially boosting group earnings quality, as well as S32's risk and ESG profile.
+S32 has transformed its portfolio by divesting South African thermal coal and acquiring an interest in Chile copper, substantially boosting group earnings quality, as well as S32's risk and ESG profile.
 Unlike its peers amongst ASX-listed large-cap miners, S32 is not exposed to iron ore.
 Instead offering a highly diversified portfolio of base metals and metallurgical coal (with most of these metals enjoying solid price strength).
 We see attractive long-term value potential in S32 from de-risking of its growth portfolio, the potential for further portfolio changes, and an earnings-linked dividend policy.

 Morgans clients can download our full list of Best Ideas, including our mid-cap and small-cap key stock picks.